Kingxukai/linux/Documentation/arch/arm/samsung/overview.rst

   The old plat-s3c and plat-s5pc1xx directories have been removed, with support moved to either plat-samsung or plat-s5p as necessary.
-These moves where to simplify the include and dependency issues involved with having so many different platform directories.
+These moves where to simplify the woke include and dependency issues involved with having so many different platform directories.